tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Mitigate against replay attacks

-Since servers process either ClientHelloInner or ClientHelloOuter, and ClientHelloInner contains an HPKE-derived nonce, it is not possible for an attacker to "cut and paste" the ECH value in a different Client Hello and learn information from ClientHelloInner.
-This is because the attacker lacks access to the HPKE-derived nonce used to derive the handshake secrets.
+Since servers process either ClientHelloInner or ClientHelloOuter, and because ClientHelloInner.random is encrypted, it is not possible for an attacker to "cut and paste" the ECH value in a different Client Hello and learn information from ClientHelloInner.

 ### Avoid widely-deployed shared secrets